dgmouris/zero_to_api/README.md

     - `python manage.py migrate`

 - now if you run your local server (`python manage.py runserver`) you won't get any warnings.

+Note: You should be able to see `db.sqlite3` in your folder now too!

 ## Let's start adding configuring our apps (which are parts of our website).
 - Let's add the authentication which will add the login endpoints to our website (you'll see)